-To participate in the program please fill out a Waiting List Application - Word document automatically downloads, and email, mail or bring to the ELC Office in person.
+To participate in the program please fill out a Waiting List Application - PDF document automatically downloads, and email, mail or bring to the ELC Office in person.

 Childcare fees are based on full and half-day rates and the quarterly total is determined by the number of days per quarter the child is enrolled.